euhoro/edi_integration/README.md

 focus on :

 mapping

 variants ???
+    222a1 all ok BUT ALL PARSABLE ?
+    222a2 all ok BUT ALL PARSABLE ?
+    223 not processed
+    222 not processed

+json

+sometimes loops cannot be in the same format ???
+[1] hello world working - what about others ? take another sample end to end and pydentic it

 835 from 837 ( check if we have all the data / check what will store in the DB )

 is claim valid to process ?
 what user can do - >
    autopay
    no autopay

+office ally ----
+other features - dashboard
 -----------------
    835 paid in multiple instalments
    835 won't pay (reject)